eulersson/taconez/README.md

 Try to play a sound to the new sink:

 ```
-$ pactl set-default-sink bluez_output.F8_5C_7D_0F_6D_46.1
+ansesowa@rpi-master:~ $ pactl set-default-sink bluez_output.F8_5C_7D_0F_6D_46.1
+ansesowa@rpi-master:~ $ aplay /usr/share/sounds/alsa/Front_Center.wav # ALSA player
+ansesowa@rpi-master:~ $ paplay /usr/share/sounds/alsa/Front_center.wav # PulseAudio player
+ansesowa@rpi-master:~ $ pw-play /usr/share/sounds/alsa/Front_center.wav # PipeWire player
-$ speaker-test
+ansesowa@rpi-master:~ $ speaker-test
 ```

 ##### Reconnecting

-I realized on Raspberry Pi 4 it reconnects if I `reboot`, but not on Raspberry Pi 3, which uses an older `bluetoothctl` (5.66 vs 5.55).
+Raspberry Pi 4 seemed to reconnect to the speakers upon `rebooting`, but not on Raspberry Pi 3 B+, which uses an older `bluetoothctl` (5.66 vs 5.55).

-If you want to reconnect the speaker after reboot, what I found that works with JBL GO 2 is to turn the speaker off and on.
+If you want to reconnect the speaker after reboot, what worked with JBL GO 2 is to turn the speaker off and on.
 Then it autoconnects.

 #### Combining Sinks